Regan v. Taxation with Representation of Washington: Procedural history

 TWR brought their initial challenge before the United States District Court for the District of Columbia against the Commissioner of Internal Revenue, the Secretary of the Treasury, and the United States.
 TWR challenged the prohibition against substantial lobbying as violative of the First Amendment and the equal protection component of the Fifth Amendment's due process clause, and sought declaratory judgment that it qualified for the exemption granted by § 501(c)(3), claiming that § 501(c)(3)'s prohibition against substantial lobbying is unconstitutional under the First Amendment by imposing an "unconstitutional burden" on the receipt of tax-deductible contributions, and is also unconstitutional under the equal protection component of the Fifth Amendment's Due Process Clause because the Code permits taxpayers to deduct contributions to veterans' organizations that qualify for tax exemption under § 501(c)(19).

 The District Court granted summary judgment against TWR.
 On appeal, the en banc United States Court of Appeals for the District of Columbia Circuit reversed, holding that while § 501(c)(3) did not violate the First Amendment, it did violate the Fifth Amendment's due process guarantees.
 The Commissioner of Internal Revenue, the Secretary of the Treasury and the United States, challenged the decision of the D.C.
 Circuit.

 Opinion of the Court

 On appeal, the United States Supreme Court reversed.
-In an opinion by Justice Rehnquist, a unanimous Court held:
+In an opinion by Justice William Rehnquist, a unanimous Court held: